 In a unit title development, owners own a defined part of the building, such as an apartment or unit, and may also have shared ownership in common areas such as lifts, lobbies or driveways.
 Collectively, all the unit owners in a unit title development make up the body corporate.
 The body corporate is responsible for a range of management, financial and administrative matters relating to the common property and to the building as a whole.

 The body corporate is an entity made up of all the unit owners in a unit title development – if you are a unit owner, then you are a member of the body corporate.

-A body corporate is automatically created when a unit title development is created (specifically, when the unit plan for the development is deposited with Land Information New Zealand).
+A body corporate is automatically created by the Unit Titles Act 2010 when a unit title development is created (specifically, when the unit plan for the development is deposited with Land Information New Zealand).
 This is usually done by the developer – a body corporate does not need to do anything else to register its existence.